 What happened at some point was manufacturers started making cheaper olympic plates with holes a little larger than 2″.
 That way plates with casting defects in the holes would still fit the bars.
 So they have a very sloppy fit, which is annoying for any type of lift you do off the floor, such as deadlifts, cleans or snatches, because you have to pull the slack out.

-Good plates such as Troy, Intek, and others, are made for a snug fit.
-The main exception is any “economy” plates that are described on the product page on Adamant Barbell as being a more sloppy fit than normal.
-The other exception is all York plates.
+Good machined plates are made for a snug fit.
+No-name, “Standard”, or “Economy” plates, and all current York plates have a sloppy fit.
 Sometime in the early 2000s, York made the decision to make their holes a little larger, and they stuck with that decision to the dismay of long-time York fans.

-Nowadays most manufacturers make their bar sleeves a perfect 50mm diameter.
-Even the bars ranging from $150-200 have this measurement right.
-You can count on that.
+Nowadays most manufacturers make their bar sleeves right around 49.8mm-50.0mm diameter.
+Even the bars ranging from $200-250 have this measurement right.

 One exception would be a “fat” bar made entirely with 2″ (50.8mm) pipe down the shaft and ends.
 They usually come with special collars made to a fit over a 2″ end.